AnasNasim12/CellSegmentationYOLOv8/README.md

 # Text summarization using HuggingFace's inference API

-This Flask-based web application allows users to input a large body of text and receive a summarized version of it.
+This simple Flask-based web application allows users to input a large body of text and receive a summarized version of it.
 It utilizes the Hugging Face Inference API to generate the summary.

 ## Features